Dowry: Roman Empire

 The Romans practiced dowry (dos).
 The dowry was property transferred by the bride, or on her behalf by anyone else, to the groom or groom's father, at their marriage.
 Dowry was a very common institution in Roman times, and it began out of a desire to get the bride's family to contribute a share of the costs involved in setting up a new household.
-Dos was given for the purpose of enabling the husband to sustain the charges of the marriage state (onera matrimonii).
-All the property of the wife which was not dowry, or was not a donatio propter nuptias, continued to be her own property, and was called Parapherna.
+Dowry was given for the purpose of enabling the husband to sustain the charges of the marriage state (onera matrimonii).
+All the property of the wife which was not dowry, or was not a donatio propter nuptias, continued to be her own property, and was called parapherna.
 The dowry could include any form of property, given or promised at the time of marriage, but only what remained after deducting the debts.
 Not only the bride's family, any person could donate his property as dowry for the woman.

 Two types of dowry were known—dos profectitia and dos adventitia.
-That dos is profectitia which was given by the father or father's father of the bride.
-All other dos is adventitia.
-Roman law also allowed for a species of dowry, called dos receptitia, which was given by some other person than the father or father's father of the bride, in consideration of marriage, but on the condition that it should be restored back to the dowry giver, on the death of the wife.
+That dowry is profectitia which was given by the father or father's father of the bride.
+All other dowry is adventitia.
+Roman law also allowed for a species of dowry, called dos receptitia, which was given by some other person than the father or father of the bride's father, in consideration of marriage, but on the condition that it should be restored back to the dowry giver, on the death of the wife.
 The bride's family were expected to give a dowry when a girl married, and in proportion to their means.
 It was customary for the bride's family and friends to pay promised dowries in installments over three years, and some Romans won great praise by delivering the dowry in one lump sum.